HandsomeAntalya/Processing_practise/README.md

 ## Task two
-Warming up:​
+Warming up:
- Randomise the colour of each set of lines.​
+ Randomise the colour of each set of lines.
- Change the lines to circles.​
+ Change the lines to circles.

-Challenges:​
+Challenges:

  Rather than have 4 MRect variables, try creating an array of MRect.
  Create a new ‘update’ function within MRect that reduces the number of bars by one.
 Try calling this function on every mouse press.